projectlod/aLODofTea/README.md

 Through this project, we:

-- Created a TEI-compliant digital edition of chapters from the <i>The Book of Tea</i> by Okakura Kakuzo
+- Created a TEI-compliant digital edition of chapters from <i>The Book of Tea</i> by Okakura Kakuzo
 - Identified and linked cultural heritage objects related to our domain
 - Modeled the information in RDF using real museum metadata
 - Visualized the data in a <a href="https://projectlod.github.io/aLODofTea/">website</a>